Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 How Razor Bumps Create Lasting Dark Spots

 Every razor bump is a mini inflammatory event.
-When inflammation occurs, your body releases signaling molecules that can tell melanocytes to ramp up pigment production.
+When inflammation occurs, your body releases signals that tell pigment cells to ramp up melanin production.

 Problem: pigment production can continue after the bump heals.
-The result can be a dark mark that lingers.
-Shave over that area again before it heals?
+Shave over that area again before it settles?
 More irritation, darker mark.

 Daily re-irritation: Unlike a one-time pimple, you shave the same spot repeatedly.
 Each pass can re-trigger irritation before previous damage settles.

-Sun exposure: Face gets more UV exposure than body.
+Sun exposure: Your face gets more UV exposure than your body.
 Sun can darken existing marks and slow visible fading.
+See sunscreen pairing guide.

 The Complete Turmeric Routine for Razor Bumps